AdrienneCallie13/Assignment-1/README.md

 app.js: Using JavaScript on web page helps to create responsive, interactive elements for web pages, aims to enhancing the user experience. app.js linked in HTML page.

+App.vue: includes all of the other Vue components.
+Single file.

 Product Purpose:

 •	Target audience